PabloGonzalez315/PabloGonzalez315/README.md

 # 👋 Hi there, my name is Pablo González
-# I am a Full Stack web programmer, my beginnings were with WordPress and WooCommerce, and I have more than 7 years of experience in this CMS, I have done work independently, and currently, I work as SR Wordpress developer and React Developer in an agency in Argentina.
+I'm a Full Stack web programmer, my beginnings were with WordPress and WooCommerce, and I have more than 7 years of experience in this CMS, I have done work independently, and currently, I work as SR Wordpress developer and React Developer in an agency in Argentina.
 This GitHub is for my personal use, practices, and personal projects.

 ## Skills: